 - SYS_EPDG and SYS_EPDG_IND ports of WLAN PTC should not be used for any configuration.

 The UE is configured in normal mode.
 Ciphering/Integrity (PDCP and NAS) are enabled and ROHC is not configured.

+5.2.1.3.4 NR/GERAN Inter-RAT